itiligent/Guacamole-Installer/README.md

 ## Upgrading Guacamole

-🌐 **To upgrade Guacamole, edit `upgrade-guac.sh` to reflect the latest versions of Guacamole & MySQL connector/J before running.** This script will also automatically update TOTP, DUO, LDAP, Quick Connect, and History Recorded Storage extensions if present.
+🌐 **To upgrade Guacamole, edit `upgrade-guacamole.sh` to reflect the latest versions of Guacamole & MySQL connector/J before running.** This script will also automatically update TOTP, DUO, LDAP, Quick Connect, and History Recorded Storage extensions if present.

 ## High Availability Deployment